Mariposa Skelton

 Brief Life History of Mariposa

-When Mariposa Skelton was born on 28 April 1892, in Savalalo, Samoa, his father, John Skelton, was 57 and his mother, Emmaline Letele'ausasala Fruean-Zimmermann, was 27.
+When Mariposa Skelton was born on 28 April 1892, in Savalalo, Samoa, his father, John Skelton, was 37 and his mother, Emmaline Letele'ausasala Fruean-Zimmermann, was 27.
 He married Anna Lomialagi Vui Teo on 11 April 1913, in Apia, Tuamasaga, Upolu, Samoa.
-They were the parents of at least 4 daughters.
+They were the parents of at least 2 sons and 5 daughters.
+He immigrated to Auckland, Auckland, New Zealand in 1946.
 He died on 2 December 1984, in Avondale, Auckland, New Zealand, at the age of 92, and was buried in Glen Eden, Auckland, New Zealand.

 Photos and Memories (0)